AI-Generated Portrait

 Inventory Management

-Included a Xamarin Forms app for scanning products, uploading recipes and viewing recipes.
+Included a Xamarin Forms app for tracking product quantities, setting replenishing thresholds, scanning store products, and viewing related recipes.

 Recipe Management

-Leveraged AI-based OCR technologies to parse recipe images to collect ingredients and quantities.
-This information is then used to suggest new recipes and generate shopping lists.
+Leveraged AI-based OCR technologies to parse user-uploaded recipe images to collect ingredients and quantities.
+This information was then used to suggest new recipes and generate shopping lists.

 Shopping Lists